Egusi Soup

 2. Grind the egusi.
 I advise that you always buy whole egusi seeds and grind them yourself.
 That way you are sure of the quality of the seeds.
 Pre-ground egusi is not always the best.

-Nigerian Egusi Soup best
+Nigerian Egusi Soup in a round white bowl.

 Egusi Soup and Pounded Yam